HMRC Trivial Benefits

 *Trivial benefits provided as part of a salary sacrifice arrangement, are not exempt and will need to be reported via form P11D.

-If you are not sure whether a benefit counts as a trivial benefit, or you would like some help with your finances, do get in touch, we would be delighted to talk to you.
+Unsure whether a benefit counts as a trivial benefit, or you would like some help with your finances, do get in touch.
+We’re delighted to hear from you.

 This post was written by Daisy Vowles